dootsnaps/Chunky-Lookbook/Materials.md

 This tab allows you to change the material properties of any material you want.

-Emittance determines how much light each block emits (the color emitted depends on what water color you set).
+Emittance determines how much light each block emits (the color emitted depends on the color of the block).
 Here I've made water into an emitter:

 <img src="https://i.imgur.com/uciPSpe.png">